 Custom AINW Workshops at your Facility

 Archaeological Investigations Northwest, Inc. (AINW), offers standard and custom lithic technology workshops for agencies, Tribes, CRM companies, and other organizations on request.
-AINW currently can offer four-day and several two-day workshops for organizations that can be held at our facility in Portland, Oregon, or at your facility.
 Workshops can be designed to meet your interests and training goals.
-The topics and number of days can be expanded or designed to focus on particular technologies.
+The topics and duration can be varied to focus on particular technologies relevant to your research.

 To schedule a workshop, we will discuss your interests and topics to be covered, the number of participants expected, and the location of the training whether at our facility or at your facility.
 Based on the results of our discussions and planning we will provide you with an agreement for the training that will include a cost for the specific training selected and/or designed for you.
+Suggested lithic technology workshop topics include:

 - Biface Technologies